gordonwatts/hep-programming-hints/servicex-hints.md

 Notes:

 * Moving data out of ServiceX is expensive.
 If there is something you can do to reduce the amount of data out of ServiceX it is worth doing it.
-For example, if you know that you'll never use jets with less than 40 GeV, you can filter jets at the ServiceX level.
+For example, if you know that you'll never use jets with less than 40 GeV, you can filter jets at the ServiceX level using a `Where` call.
 * Quantities returned from servicex should be in units most people use at the LHC - GeV, meters, etc. Please convert from whatever the units of the input files are.

 ## A Simple Full Example